-While employee attrition is widespread across sectors and roles at the moment, these numbers are especially concerning for sales— a department with historically high turnover at the best of times.
-In a recent webinar with Bigtincan CMO Rusty Bishop, Forrester Principal Analyst Eric Zines explained why attrition is so bad for sales in particular.
+While employee cutbacks and attrition are widespread across sectors and roles at the moment, these numbers are especially concerning for sales— a department with historically high turnover at the best of times.
+In a webinar with former Bigtincan CMO Rusty Bishop, Forrester Principal Analyst Eric Zines explained why attrition is so bad for sales in particular.
 “Because of quota attainment,” said Zines.
-“If a seller leaves and there's a spot open, that quota isn’t covered or it’s split up by others on the team halfheartedly.”
+“If a seller leaves and there’s a spot open, that quota isn’t covered or it’s split up by others on the team halfheartedly.”

 Zines also offered a solution to sales and enablement leaders seeking to stem the flow, saying, “What sales leaders can do better to reduce attrition is to increase onboarding quality and time by focusing on trying to measure time to competency.”

 But what exactly does time to competency mean, how do you track it, and most importantly, how do you improve it?